 E10 Transfer of Custody.
-P29 custody received by (received custody through): E39 Actor the painting of the Sistine Chapel (E7) was carried out by Michaelangelo Buonaroti (E21) in the role of master craftsman (E55)
+P29 custody received by (received custody through): E39 Actor

 Scope note: This property describes the active participation of an E39 Actor in an E7 Activity.

 It implies causal or legal responsibility.
 The P14.1 in the role of property of the property allows the nature of an Actor's participation to be specified.